FinPos: A Position-Aware Trading Agent System for Real Financial Markets: Related Works

 \subsection{Financial LLM-Based Agents}

 The evolution of financial agent architectures has exhibited significant progress through successive innovations and expansions in cognitive modeling and system integration.
 FINMEM~\cite{finmem} was the first to establish a fundamental trading agent architecture centered around analysis, memory, and decision modules.
-Building upon this foundation, FinAgent~\cite{finagent} and FinVision~\cite{finvision} integrate multimodal data—encompassing numerical, textual, and visual information—to analyze both dynamic financial market trends and historical trading patterns.
-FINCON~\cite{fincon} and TradingAgents~\cite{tradingagents} introduced the concept of investment group architectures into agent systems, employing multi-agent collaboration mechanisms to enhance decision-making reliability.
+Building upon this foundation, FinAgent~\cite{finagent} integrate multimodal input to enrich their information sources.
+FINCON~\cite{fincon} and TradingAgents~\cite{ta} introduced the concept of investment group architectures into agent systems to enhance decision-making reliability.
 Fundamentally, these agents primarily address a simplified financial game focused on predicting next-day price movement.
-In real markets, however, agents must not only needs to determine the investment direction, but also decide when to adjust exposure and how much to allocate, considering a comprehensive historical investment context.
-Therefore, this paper adopts a position-aware trading task that more closely approximates real market environments, enabling a more authentic validation of trading agents' capabilities.
+In real markets, however, agents must not only needs to determine the investment direction, but also decide when to adjust exposure and how much to allocate.
+Therefore, this paper adopts a position-aware trading task that more closely approximates real market environments.